Ajo Unified School District

 Can my child bring a cell phone to school?

-Students may not bring electronic devices into AUSD classrooms unless the teacher is authorizing use for instructional purposes.
-Electronic devices include, but are not limited to: cell phones, radios, CD players, MP3 players, ear buds, and headphones.
+Students may not bring electronic devices into AUSD classrooms unless the teacher authorizes them for instructional use.
+Electronic devices include but are not limited to cell phones, radios, CD players, MP3 players, earbuds, and headphones.

 School personnel will confiscate devices from students who violate this regulation.
 Confiscated items will remain in the school office until we return them to a parent/guardian.
 Repeat offenders may lose the item(s) for the remainder of the school year.
 AUSD is not responsible for the care or storage of confiscated items, nor are we responsible for any damage, loss, or theft of any personal item.